nasadourian/nasadourian/README.md

 ## Hi there 👋

+#### My name is Nanor Asadourian and I'm going to be creating some projects that I wanted to share with all of you!

+- 🔭 I’m currently working on Python, R, and Tableau tutorials.
+- 🌱 I’m currently learning data analysis strategies
+- 😄 Pronouns: she/her/hers
+- 🏁 Goal: Create a crochet helper application.
+- ⚡ Fun fact: I'm a self-taught crocheter and knitter!

 <!--
 **nasadourian/nasadourian** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.